South Carolina added 2,500 tech jobs last year - South Carolina Radio Network

-South Carolina’s technology sector was responsible for 2,500 new jobs in 2017.
-That’s what a study by a national commerce organization found.
+South Carolina’s technology sector was responsible for 2,500 new jobs in 2017, according to recent study by a national commerce organization.

-According to The Post and Courier, the organization CompTIA said that South Carolina came in around No. 27 nationally overall when it comes to tech employment.
+According to The Post and Courier, the organization CompTIA said that South Carolina came in around 27th nationally overall when it comes to tech employment.

 South Carolina did better than the national average, but last year saw more moderate job growth compared to previous years.